HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 ![Image](PedestrianExperiment1.png)

 (Above is an image of the pedestrian crossing experiemnt.
-This experiment works just like a real pedestrian crossing and is equipped with LEDs and a piezo buzzer to truly emmulate the real life experience.
+This experiment works just like a real pedestrian crossing and is equipped with LEDs and a piezo buzzer to truly emmulate the real life experience.)

 #### Reflection ####

-WIth in this experiment, I learnt how to make a more complex replication through a multi step experiment that interacts with LEDs, buttons, and the buzzer.
+Within this experiment, I learnt how to make a more complex replication through a multi step experiment that interacts with LEDs, buttons, and the buzzer.
 Learning how to create a more complex interaction further developed my problem solving skills.
 This is because whilst replicating this project I noticed that one of the LEDs were not operating.
 To solve this I first checked the code and found no problems.
 I then checked the connections on the breadboard and eventually discovered that the LED was not placed with the flat side in the correct direction.
-Consequently, by venturing out and completing a more complicated experiment I did encounter an obstacle but by overcoming this I developed my problem solving skills.
+Consequently, by venturing out and completing a more complicated experiment I did encounter an obstacle but by overcoming this I developed my problem solving skills and expanded my knowledge of using different electrical parts with the breadboard.

-This experiment could be used in a real life context through a board game that indicates when it is each players turn.
+This experiment could be used in a real life context through a board game accessory that indicates when it is each player's turn.
 This relates through the timing capabilities and the indicators of the LED and the piezo buzzer.
 This project could also be manufactured as a miniature pedestrian crossing for toy cars or a model train.